Mimmmii/Customer-churn-prediction/README.md

 Scikit-learn

 Results:-
 The models successfully predicted customer churn and provided insights into factors that influence customer retention.
-The project demonstrates an end-to-end machine learning workflow, from data preprocessing and analysis to model development and evaluation.
+The project demonstrates an end-to-end machine learning workflow, from data preprocessing and analysis to model development and evaluation.## Results
+Successfully developed and evaluated machine learning models for customer churn prediction.
+The project involved data preprocessing, exploratory data analysis, feature engineering, and model training using Logistic Regression and Random Forest.
+The models were able to identify patterns associated with customer churn and provide insights to support customer retention strategies.

 # Dataset sourced from a customer churn dataset obtained from Kaggle and used for educational purposes.